imhicihu/Digitalizacion-workflow/Checklist.md

 * ```The more pages you want to capture, the more variables you need to control```
 ### General rules
 * as a rule of thumb, there is no ready-made recipes that apply to everything.
 Every case deserve differents strategies.
 In our case, our motto was: _the less steps, the better_
-* check your electrical powern supply
+* check your electrical power supply
 * check the environmental light condition of your room
 * check the surround airwaves.
 As a rule of thumb, _avoid warm and windy environments_.
 Even more, we close doors and windows to avoid changes in the light's room
 * choose the biggest page/book that will be captured in that specific task scanning.
 Then measure it.
 Later, weigh it (to avoid a destructive scan)